How to Update DNS and Advanced DNS Records in support.web.com

 - How do I turn it on?
 There's a toggle at the bottom of your domain page.

 - Why can't I see the option to turn it on?
-DNSSEC is only available for .COM/.NET/.INFO/.ORG/.BIZ domains currently.
+DNSSEC is currently only available for .COM/.NET/.INFO/.ORG/.BIZ domains.

 Certificate Authority Authorization (CAA) records allow you to restrict certificate providers for your domain.
 This gives you control over who can issue a certificate on your domain or subdomain.
 Your security certificate provider can give you the details on what to enter for your CAA record.